 Fair value macro hedging: a group of derivatives can be viewed in combination and jointly designated as a hedging instrument.
-The Bank uses interest rate swaps to hedge the interest rate risk for a portfolio of financial instruments (loans, deposits, securities).
+The Group uses interest rate swaps to hedge the interest rate risk for a portfolio of financial instruments (loans, deposits, securities).
 Interest rate swaps are measured at fair value, with fair-value changes being reported in the income statement.
 Accrued interest income from interest rate swaps is recognized in net interest and similar income.
 The hedged amount of loans is measured in fair value as well, with fair value changes being reported in the income statement.
 If a hedge is ineffective, the cumulative fair value change in the hedged amount will be amortised to the income statement over the remaining lifetime of the hedged assets or will be immediately removed from the statement of financial position if ineffectiveness is due to derecognition of the corresponding loans.
+The fair value of macro hedging instrument in the balance sheet is reflecting on the position of the hedged instrument.